Chapman, Yankees agree to $48M, 3-year contract

 The 31-year-old All-Star closer had been owed $15 million in each of the next two seasons as part of an $86 million, five-year contract, and he had the right to opt out of the deal and become a free agent.

 The left-hander’s amended deal includes salaries of $16 million annually and a full no-trade provision.
+Under the original contract, he had a full no-trade through 2019, then a limited no-trade provision that said he could not be dealt during 2020 or 2021 to any of the five California teams or Seattle without his consent.

+Chapman had a stellar regular season with the Yankees, converting 37 saves in 42 chances while going 3-2 with a 2.21 ERA and striking out 85 in 57 innings.
+He earned his sixth All-Star selection and was selected the Reliever of the Year in the American League.

+His average fastball velocity has dropped from 101 mph in 2016 to 98 mph this year, and the falloff was even more substantial early in the season before the weather got warm.
+To compensate for his decreased velocity, he has increased his slider usage from 15% in 2016 to 31% this year.

 More AP MLB: https://apnews.comMLB and https://twitter.com/AP_Sports